vincentnam/docker_datalake/README.md

 The whole project is (C) 2020 March, **DANG Vincent-Nam** <dang.vincent-nam@gmail.com>

-during an end of study internship for Université Toulouse 3 Paul-Sabatier (FRANCE), IRIT and SMAC Team, neOCampus as original designer of the project / solution / architecture and basis code owner
+during an end of study internship for Université Toul[API description - TODO](#APIdescrption)ouse 3 Paul-Sabatier (FRANCE), IRIT and SMAC Team, neOCampus as original designer of the project / solution / architecture and basis code owner

 and for CNRS (as a 1-year fixed-term contract) as developer of the project / solution / architecture and